-Valencia Geography School Trips & Tours
+Geography School Trips & Tours to Valencia

 Valencia combines a modern infrastructure with cultural and artistic heritage.
 The beautiful geography of the city and its surroundings is certain to inspire your geography pupils.

-A visit to Valencia, the third largest city in Spain, will reinforce your classroom based learning by offering pupils a range of exciting visits in and around the city they call the ‘mini Barcelona’.
+A geography school trip to Valencia, the third largest city in Spain, will reinforce your classroom based learning by offering pupils a range of exciting visits in and around the city they call the ‘mini Barcelona’.
 Consider coastal processes and landforms along Valencia’s stunning coastline, tectonic processes at the Sant Josep Caves, ecosystems at Albufera and the impact of tourism and sustainability in Valencia Old Town and also in the ultra-modern marina area.

 Price Shown includes